microsoft/vscode-iot-workbench/docs/teXXmo_IoT_button_get_started.md

 <a name="#Step-4-ConfigDevice"></a>
-# Step-4: Configure the settings on IoT button
+# Step 4: Configure the setting on IoT button

 1. Hold power button for 5 sec.
 LED changes from Green Flash to Yellow, then Red flash.When LED flashes in RED, the device is in AP Mode.